Flora of Pakistan: Eastern plains and deserts

 In most of Punjab and Sindh, the Indus plains have many fluvial landforms that support various natural biomes including tropical and subtropical dry and moist broadleaf forestry as well as tropical and xeric shrublands (deserts of Thal in Punjab, Tharparkar in Sindh) and kair (Capparis aphylla) which provide firewood.
-The riparian woodlands grow in narrow belts along the banks of River Indus and its tributaries.
-The main tree species include sheesham and babul, while the dominant shrubs are reed beds and tamarisk (Tamarix dioica) bushes.
-The diverse Margalla hills ecoregion has rain loving plants like bombax ceiba, ficus lacor and butea monosperma.
-The forests of Bhimber particularly the Deva Vatala National Park has trees like Mango (mangifera indica) and Neem (Azadirachta indica).
+The riparian woodlands grow in narrow belts along the banks of the Indus and its tributaries.
+The main tree species include sheesham (Dalbergia sissoo) and babul (Vachellia nilotica), while the dominant shrubs are reed beds and tamarisk (Tamarix dioica) bushes.
+The diverse Margalla hills ecoregion has rain-loving plants like sumbal (Bombax ceiba), cluster fig (Ficus racemosa), kachnar (Bauhinia variegata) and dhak (Butea monosperma).
+The forests of Bhimber, particularly in Deva Vatala National Park, have trees like mango (Mangifera indica) and neem (Azadirachta indica).